ATV Dies When Using Winch – What To Do

 The winch on your ATV or side by side will not draw any power when it’s not in use.

 The winch’s electrical system is super simple; it’s just physical switches and relays.
-There is no computer involved, so no phantom power is needed.
+There is no computer involved, so no phantom power is drawn.

-But when the winch is in use, it does pull a lot of power; it’s a direct connection from the battery on the high amp side.
-Since there is a lot of power needed it’s best to keep the engine running when using the winch.
+But when the winch is in use, I find it pulls a lot of power; it’s a direct connection from the battery on the high amp side.
+Since there is a lot of power needed, I suggest keeping the engine running when using the winch.
+The stator will recharge it, but I find if you use the winch a lot, the stator can only do so much.

 You don’t see ATVs with a dedicated battery just for the winch.
 It’s not needed so long as the ATV engine is on.